barneysspeedshop/legacy_gantt_chart/README.md

 ### Custom Task Appearance

-Use `taskContentBuilder` to replace the content *inside* the task bar, or `taskBarBuilder` to replace the *entire* task bar widget for full control.
+You have two options for customizing how tasks are rendered:

+1.  **`taskContentBuilder`**: Replaces only the content *inside* the task bar.
+The bar itself is still drawn by the chart.
+This is useful for adding custom icons, text, or progress indicators.
+2.  **`taskBarBuilder`**: Replaces the *entire* task bar widget.
+You get full control over the appearance and can add custom gestures.

+**Example using `taskContentBuilder`:**

 ```dart
 LegacyGanttChartWidget(